 3. You might as well learn to ride a bike

 London is a very, very complex city.
 New York, the closest comparison, has been cleverly designed to ease transportation and logistics.
 It generally produces a much smarter infrastructure.
 London is not as fortunate.
-As nearing it’s second millennium since it’s founding, London has been build, developed, destroyed and re-build and re-developed on top of itself multiple times.
+As nearing it’s the second millennium since it’s founding, London has been building, developed, destroyed and re-build and re-developed on top of itself multiple times.

 This has all resulted in a very complex structure that is difficult to remember.
 The “Knowledge test” drivers take to become cab drivers in London is considered the most difficult exam in the world.

 Beware of the multiple speed limits throughout the city.
-Special areas like schools and hospitals will have strict low speed limits.
+Special areas like schools and hospitals will have strict low-speed limits.
 Be constantly aware of your speed and the restrictions to avoid incidents or a driving ticket.

 Parking around London’s more central areas is often more difficult than driving.
 If you’re going out by car, plan your trip and research where you can find parking spaces close to your destination.
 Parking fines go up to £130, so you don’t want to leave your car in unrestricted spaces.

 There are many organised car parks throughout the city.
 They cost considerably less than a parking ticket and are situated mostly homogeneous.
 You can reserve a parking spot online through sites like Parkopedia and related.
 You can also use the many park-o-meters on every street, but those might impose special rules about their use.

 For everything else – there is Transport for London